"Your yoga class saved me, inspired me, grounded me, and helped me blossom." -AR

 Can you lose weight with yoga?

 Yes, but yoga is only one piece of the puzzle.
-If you want to lose weight, let's say ten pounds, you need to condition yourself to eat like someone who weighs ten pounds less than you.
-If you stray from that habit and eat as much as you currently do or more, you will not lose any weight and will likely gain more.
+If you want to lose weight - let's say ten pounds - you need to condition yourself to eat like someone who weighs ten pounds less than you.
+If you stray from that habit and eat as much as you currently do or more, you will not lose any weight and will likely gain weight instead.
 If you don't want to change your eating habits, you have to do more fitness activities.
 I push myself incredibly hard, to the point of total exhaustion and physical depletion.
 The people I see with the greatest physical changes are the ones who've done the same.

 What do you say to people who think that Bikram Yoga isn't real yoga?